+ Why Should You Care About Google Alternatives?

 Currently somewhat limited in scope, Quantcast aims to provide detailed web visitor information about various sites to each search user, giving more transparency to the Internet as a whole.
 While Google tries to keep its algorithms and data as secretive as possible, Quantcast is all about open insights, and serves as an interesting foil to the search powerhouse.

-Crunchbase is another “specialist” type of search engine, specifically scouting the web for people and businesses.
+Crunchbase is another “specialist” type of search engines, specifically scouting the web for people and businesses.
 If you’re looking for specific information about a company or an individual professional, Crunchbase will currently give you the most concise results.

 It gives users more personal results, weeding out any unnecessary review sites, social posts, or news results and focusing strictly on forming connections.
 Google may one day give greater weight to these types of results, but since they want to be an all-encompassing search solution, this type of search might always be better suited to such a specialized competitor.